-Completion of 12 hours of course work in the program.
-Senior Capstone Experience Proposal submitted and approved by a Loyola ENVA faculty member.
+Completion of 12 hours of coursework in the program.
+The Capstone Experience Proposal submitted and approved by a Loyola ENVA faculty member.

 1. Choose one of the following courses:

-- ENVA A497 Internship – this is the course number assigned for a practicum experience that usually involves service learning-type projects or other volunteer work at some community, government, tourism, or non-government organization; however, it is not limited to these organizations.
+- Internship (ENVA A497 1-3 credits) – this is the course number assigned for a practicum experience that usually involves service learning-type projects or other volunteer work at some community, government, tourism, or non-government organization; however, it is not limited to these organizations.
 It is expected that students will receive no salary compensation for this work, to avoid conflicts of interest.
 Students can find their own practicum or contact the ENVA office for a list of practicum locations which they can pursue.

-- ENVA A498 Independent Research – this is the course number assigned for a research experience that involves original ideas developed through data collection or library study.
+- Independent Research (ENVA A498 1-3 credits) – this is the course number assigned for a research experience that involves original ideas developed through data collection or library study.
 This type of experience is often viewed as traditional scholarship in the broadest sense.
-A faculty member whose research is related to the student’s may serve as both Project Director and Sponsor.
+A faculty member whose research is related to the student may serve as both Project Director and Sponsor.

-- ENVA A499 Independent Study – this is the course number assigned for an independent study experience that involves formal supervised activities providing educational experiences focused on Environmental Studies.
+- Independent Study (ENVA A499 1-3 credits) – this is the course number assigned for an independent study experience that involves formal supervised activities providing educational experiences focused on Environmental Studies.
 A wide latitude of experiences are possible here, so care must be taken in formulating the agreement between student and Project Director to spell out exact requirements for completion of this effort.

 2. Choose a project director or a project sponsor